tigrisdata/tigris-os-docs/docs/pricing/index.md

 Tigris pricing is based on the following components:

-- Data Storage: the amount of data stored in your buckets.
+- Data Storage: the amount of data stored in your buckets and the storage tier used.
 - Requests: the number of requests made to your buckets and objects.
 The request costs are based on the type of request and are calculated based on the quantity of requests.